ovntatar/Multicast-Stock-Engine/README.md

 The multicast stock Engine provide yahoo stock information to the local network.
-All multicast pakages will encrypted by the server and decpryted by the client!
+All multicast packages will encrypted by the server and decpryted by the client!

 VERSION